-One of the most distinctive features of the proposed Gating Tree method is that its results can be immediately applied by experimentalists as successive gating strategies to identify cell populations of interest.
-The gates generated by Gating Tree are defined by the set of marker states—whether positive, negative, high, or low.
-This simplicity in categorizing each marker state is designed to facilitate the planning and execution of repeat or downstream experiments in a robust manner.
+One of the most distinctive features of the proposed Gating Tree method is its immediate applicability in experimental settings as a tool for successive gating strategies to identify cell populations of interest.
+The Gating Tree employs nodes defined by simplified marker states (positive, negative, high, or low), designed to robustly facilitate the planning and execution of repeat or downstream experiments.
+Currently, no reliable automated methods exist for setting thresholds for marker positivity, which are typically set manually during data preprocessing.
+Although many experienced immunologists might prefer this manual approach, the development of automated methods could significantly benefit less experienced users and aid in achieving full automation.

-As no reliable methods currently exist for automatically setting thresholds for marker positivity, this step is routinely performed manually during data preprocessing.
-While many experienced immunologists might prefer manual threshold setting, developing methods for automation could be especially beneficial for less experienced users and towards achieving full automation.
-Thresholds for positivity can be rigorously established by experimentally analyzing staining controls \cite{Hulspas}.
-However, setting thresholds for some markers is necessary to categorize the identification of biologically meaningful cells.
-For instance, although most CD4\textsuperscript{+} T cells express GITR, only the GITR\textsuperscript{high} fraction contain cells with unique features such as Foxp3\textsuperscript{+} \cite{Ono2006}.
-Automating this process will require future studies, possibly incorporating community-based data analysis and methods such as transfer learning \cite{Ganchev}, to establish standardized staining profiles for key antibodies that facilitate data-driven analyses.
+Thresholds for positivity, crucial for identifying biologically meaningful cells, can be rigorously established through experimental analysis of staining controls \cite{Hulspas}.
+For example, while most CD4\textsuperscript{+} T cells express GITR, only those with high GITR expression (GITR\textsuperscript{high}) include cells with unique features such as Foxp3\textsuperscript{+} \cite{Ono2006}.
+Automating this threshold-setting process will necessitate future studies, potentially employing community-based data analysis and methods such as transfer learning \cite{Ganchev}, to establish standardized staining profiles for key antibodies and facilitate data-driven analyses.

-Gating Tree analysis, in conjunction with $\Delta E$ analysis, can facilitate the identification of important markers and marker combinations for further investigation.
-Our studies suggest that analyzing a relatively shallow Gating Tree alongside $\Delta E$ and peak enrichment score analysis provides substantial insights into the data structure and key markers and marker combinations.
-Future research should aim to develop statistical methods to estimate the coverage of the Turtle's exploration within the multidimensional marker space and to determine the likelihood of marker combinations for identifying group-specific features.